DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint alleges inducement by asserting that Defendant "actively encouraged or instructed" its customers on how to use its services in a way that infringes, specifically for "enhanced content distribution" (Compl. ¶23).
-Contributory infringement is also alleged, based on the assertion that there are "no substantial noninfringing uses" for Defendant's products and services (Compl. ¶24).
+• Indirect Infringement: The complaint alleges both induced and contributory infringement.
+Inducement is based on allegations that MLB "actively encouraged or instructed" customers on how to use its products for "enhanced content distribution" Compl. ¶23 Contributory infringement is based on the allegation that there are "no substantial noninfringing uses for Defendant's products and services" (Compl. ¶24).
+Knowledge for both is alleged to exist from at least the filing date of the lawsuit Compl. ¶23; Compl. ¶24

-• Willful Infringement: Willfulness allegations are based on Defendant's alleged knowledge of the '542 patent from "at least the filing date of the lawsuit" (Compl. ¶23).
-The complaint also asserts that Defendant "made no attempt to design around the claims" and lacked a reasonable basis to believe the patent was invalid, which may support a claim of willful infringement (Compl. ¶18-19).
+• Willful Infringement: Willfulness is alleged based on Defendant's purported knowledge of the patent from at least the lawsuit's filing date Compl. ¶23; Compl. ¶24 The complaint also asserts, on information and belief, that Defendant "made no attempt to design around the claims" '542 Patent, ¶18

 VII.
 Analyst’s Conclusion: Key Questions for the Case